__________________________________________________________________

 very soon after a visible appearance.
 The bodies of angels in normal heavenly

-existence are spirit bodies; they are really in another universe, a
+existence are spirit bodies; they are really in another universe, a spiritual realm

 outside of our material universe.